Where Libya's revolution began, many now yearn for a strong hand

 While Tripoli saw two years of relative stability once Gaddafi was killed, things went downhill within months in Benghazi as rival camps began to fight.

-By 2012, much of the city was a no-go zone with al Qaeda flags at checkpoints.
+By 2012, much of the city had poor security with al Qaeda flags at some checkpoints.
 The U.S ambassador was killed by Islamist militants.

 Haftar assembled his old army comrades and declared war on the Islamists, a conflict he won only in November 2017.